To empower our community to conserve natural resources.

 The CRC staff consists of 14 full-time and 6 part-time employees between the CRC Spruce St. office and ReSource and 25 seasonal employees.
 In addition, the CRC engages the services of hundreds of volunteers and interns.

 |Michelle Barnes, Interim Executive Director||Melissa von Keyserling, Finance and HR Manager|

-The CRC is a 501c3 non-profit located in downtown Boulder, CO.
-The CRC is committed to working in our local community, in our backyards and neighborhoods, to reduce consumption and landfill expansion through hands-on, innovative programs, services and the ReSource Yards.
+- The CRC is a 501(c)(3) non-profit located in downtown Boulder, CO.
+The CRC is committed to working in our local community, in our backyards and neighborhoods, to reduce consumption and landfill expansion through hands-on, innovative programs, services and ReSource.

-ReSource was founded by the Center for ReSource Conservation in 1996 and is our main waste-reduction program.
-Think of ReSource as a division of the CRC.
+- ReSource was founded by the Center for ReSource Conservation in 1996 and is our main waste-reduction program.
+Think of ReSource as a conservation program of the CRC.
 The ReSource sales yard is in East Boulder and the CRC main office is in downtown Boulder.
 Visit ReSource on the web by going to www.resourceyard.org.

 - Where does the CRC get its funding?